 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and certain of its officers to file reports of their ownership of Company stock, and of changes in such ownership, with the Securities and Exchange Commission and the New York Stock Exchange.
-Based solely on the Company's review of the copies of such reports in its possession and written representations from reporting persons, the Company believes that all of its directors and officers filed all such reports on a timely basis with respect to transactions during 2014, except that a Form 4 was inadvertently filed late on behalf of the Company's chief accounting officer relating to an acquisition of share equivalent units in February 2014 resulting from an earlier deferral of compensation (bonus) into share equivalent units.
+Based solely on the Company's review of the copies of such reports in its possession and written representations from reporting persons, the Company believes that all of its directors and officers filed all such reports on a timely basis with respect to transactions during 2015.